-(b) The Group Life Plan shall include the following provisions for accidental dismemberment:

-(1) loss of both hands or feet the principal sum

-(2) loss of sight of both eyes

-(3) loss of one hand and one foot

-(4) loss of one hand or one foot and sight of one eye the principal sum

-(5) loss of one hand or one foot

-(6) loss of sight of one eye 1 1

-(c) All regular employees of the Institute shall, as a condition of employment, participate in the group life plan referred to in Article 25.4(a) and shall complete a premium deduction authorization form, except the following employees:

-(1) Any employees who were public employees immediately prior to appointment to the Institute and who were exempted from participation in the group life insurance plan by virtue of the Memorandum of Understanding, number 7 between the Public Service Commission and the B.C.
-Government and Service Employees' Union, dated November 14, 1975.

-(d) The Group Life Plan will be amended to provide a seventy-five thousand dollar (\$75,000) benefit for any accidental death suffered by an employee while travelling by air on the business of the Employer.

-(e) The Employer and the Union agree to implement an Advanced Payment Program for the terminally ill.
+- (b) The Group Life Plan shall include the following provisions for accidental dismemberment: - (1) loss of both hands or feet the principal sum - (2) loss of sight of both eyes..... the principal sum - (3) loss of one hand and one foot the principal sum - (4) loss of one hand or one foot and sight of one eye..... the principal sum - (5) loss of one hand or one foot......one-half (1⁄2) the principal sum - (6) loss of sight of one eyeone-half (1⁄2) the principal sum - (c) All regular employees of the Institute shall, as a condition of employment, participate in the group life plan referred to in Article 25.4(a) and shall complete a premium deduction authorization form, except the following employees: - (1) Any employees who were public employees immediately prior to appointment to the Institute and who were exempted from participation in the group life insurance plan by virtue of the Memorandum of Understanding, number 7 between the Public Service Commission and the B.C.
+Government and Service Employees' Union, dated November 14, 1975. - (d) The Group Life Plan will be amended to provide a seventy-five thousand dollar (\$75,000) benefit for any accidental death suffered by an employee while travelling by air on the business of the Employer. - (e) The Employer and the Union agree to implement an Advanced Payment Program for the terminally ill.